Ukrainian anti-corruption prosecutors seek custody or US$9.83m bail for former energy minister, court sets hearing

 Advertisement:

-Details: Asked about the date of the court hearing, Postoliuk said it is scheduled for 12:30 on 17 February.
+Details: When asked about the date of the court hearing, Postoliuk said it is scheduled for 12:30 on 17 February.

 Ukraine's High Anti-Corruption Court confirmed later that it had scheduled the hearing.

-Previously: On 16 February, the High Anti-Corruption Court reviewed a complaint filed by the defence of Herman Halushchenko over his alleged unlawful detention.
+Previously: On 16 February, the High Anti-Corruption Court reviewed a complaint filed by Herman Halushchenko's defence team over his alleged unlawful detention.
 The court partially upheld the complaint but ordered that Halushchenko remain in custody pending a decision on a pre-trial restriction.

 Read more: Could this be "Mindichgate"?
 A closer look at that friend of the president's